 run;

-or you can use call missing (of all) to set all variables to missing.
+Alternatively, you can use the missing (of all) call to set all variables to missing.

 There are several SAS numeric functions that you can use to compute statistical results such as means, standard deviation and many other statistical calculations.